 4. Use Large Mirrors to Create the Illusion of Space

 Mirrors are a small bathroom’s best friend.
-A large mirror reflects light and creates the illusion of depth, making your ensuite feel twice as big.
-For maximum impact, choose a mirror that spans the width of your vanity or extends from floor to ceiling.
+A large mirror reflects light and creates the illusion of depth, instantly making your ensuite feel bigger.
+For maximum impact, choose a mirror that spans the width of your vanity or extends all the way from the floor to the ceiling.

 5. Choose Light Colors for Walls and Tiles